Print

 Instructions

-1. Preheat the oven to 400°F.
+1. Preheat the oven to 375°F.

 3. Add the oil to a large skillet over medium heat.
 Add the diced onion and cook until softened, about 5 minutes.
+Add the ground beef to the onions, breaking up with a spoon to brown through.
+Drain the grease from the pan.

-5. Add the spinach, garlic, salt, pepper, garlic powder and oregano to the beef.
+4. Add the spinach, garlic, salt, pepper, garlic powder and oregano to the beef.
 Stir to combine then remove from the heat.

-7. Add 2 cups of the sauce to the bottom of a 9″ x 13″ baking dish.
+6. Add 2 cups of the sauce to the bottom of a 9″ x 13″ baking dish.

-9. Repeat with the remaining shells, cover with mozzarella cheese and the remaining 2 tablespoons of parmesan cheese.
+8. Repeat with the remaining shells, cover with mozzarella cheese and the remaining 2 tablespoons of parmesan cheese.

-11. Remove the foil and return the shells to the oven for another 15 minutes.
-Serve with warmed extra sauce if desired.
+9. Spray a piece of foil large with non-stick cooking spray, then cover the dish and place in the oven for 30 minutes.
+Remove the foil and return the shells to the oven for another 15 minutes.
+Serve with warmed sauce on the side if desired.

 Recipe Notes

 • To Freeze Ahead of Time: Freeze before the baking step.
 Assemble in a freezer-safe container.
-Wrap lidded container in plastic wrap and foil and freeze for up to 3 months.
+Wrap container in plastic wrap and foil and freeze for up to 3 months.
 Cook as directed but bake for 1 hour instead of 30 minutes before taking off the foil.

 • To Store: Cover tightly with plastic or foil or place in an airtight container and refrigerate up to 5 days.